 Dr Ruth Beecham, coordinator of the SpICE program, explained how it works.

-“SpICE aims to improve the lives of rural and regional communities and families across central and southern New South Wales by developing their capacity to solve problems for themselves, by using the skills and knowledge of students enrolled in CSU degrees.
+“SpICE aims to improve the lives of rural and regional communities and families across central and southern New South Wales by developing their capacity to solve problems for themselves, by using the skills and knowledge of students enrolled in Charles Sturt degrees.
 Students work with committed local community leaders to develop capacity in schools, preschools, welfare and disability services, NGOs [non-government organisations], Aboriginal development, healing and health organisations in local government areas.”

 A regional university helping regional people